 Horizontal and vertical action management

-Horizontal control cuts across all the activities you are involved in, so you can shift your focus from one thing to another easily and quickly.
-Vertical control helps you think up and down a specific topic or project path.
+Horizontal control cuts across all the active tasks you are involved in, giving you a sense of control over your workflow so you can shift your focus from one thing to another easily and quickly.
+This makes it easier to manage a dynamic project list without feeling overwhelmed.
+Meanwhile, vertical control helps you think up and down a specific topic or project path, allowing you to break larger goals into smaller steps over a defined period of time.
+Together, these controls create a balanced system to manage both your immediate actions and long-term objectives.

 Getting it all out of your head